-BUILDING ON THE PROGRESS WE HAVE ALREADY MADE IN SUSTAINABILITY our ambition is for PZ Cussons plc to become a certified B Corporation by 2026
+BUILDING ON THE PROGRESS WE HAVE ALREADY MADE IN SUSTAINABILITY

 What is a B Corporation?

 B Corporations are companies that have been certified by the non-profit organisation B Lab to have met rigorous standards of environmental, social and governance performance, accountability and transparency.